Botham Jean's brother hugs the former police officer who killed him

 "I love you just like anyone else," he said.
 "I'm not going to say I hope you rot and die, just like my brother did. ...
 I personally want the best for you."

-"I think giving your life to Christ would be the best thing that Botham would want you to do," he said.
+"I think giving your life to Christ would be the best thing that Botham would want you to do," Brandt Jean said.

 "Again, I love you as a person, and I don't wish anything bad on you," he told Guyger.